MDAnalysis/RotamerConvolveMD/README.rst

 Background
 ==========

+Site-directed spin labeling (SDSL) is a common technique to inverstigate structure and dynamics of macromolecular systems.
+Covalentry attached spin labels are introduced to the system and induce electron spin resonance.
 Double electron electron spin resonance (DEER) is an EPR technique for measuring distances between two spin labels that have been covalently attached to a protein.
 Two cysteine residues are introduced into the